Private Education Loans

 U.S. students should understand all the benefits of borrowing federal loans before opting to borrow a private education loan.
 These benefits may include such things an unemployment and economic hardship deferments, death and disability benefits, hardship forbearance, loan cancellation for certain public service employment, and/or liberal repayment options such as graduated repayment, income-based repayment, etc. See studentaid.ed.gov/repay-loans for more information about federal loan benefits.

 The private loan application process [pdf] takes several weeks to complete.
 Students are advised to expect approximately six weeks for the private loan process.
 The loan application process is a proactive process between you and your lender so borrowers should keep in close contact with their lender to make sure that the application process is progressing as expected.
-Please note that the school does not take action on your private loan until you and/or your lender complete steps 1-6 and subsequently you submit a Loan Processing Form (step 7).
+Please note that the school does not take action on your private loan until you and/or your lender complete all required steps and you have submitted a Private Loan Borrower Form [pdf].

 Applying for Private Loans